Ty Gibbs wins races but is viewed as NASCAR's newest villain

 “I mean, look, that’s my son, so I have his back, 24-7, 365 days a year,” Coy Gibbs told AP.
 “We’re a pretty tough family, raise our children tough.
 And I’m proud of him as a human and I think he’s talented driving a car, so that’s what we’ve got.”

-The tightknit family includes seven Gibbs grandsons, one of whom plays football at Appalachian State and another who works on a JGR pit crew.
+The tightknit family includes seven Gibbs grandsons, one of whom plays football at Appalachian State.
 Ty Gibbs, listed at a generous 5-foot-7, has been scrapping with his cousins and brothers his entire life.

 “Playing football, tackle football, just running around outside, it’s always been like that,” said Ty Gibbs, who acknowledged he’s been in fights before.
 “I have, with them, and just kind of growing up and being boys, getting in school fights.
 We’ve just always been raised to be tough.”